0xVector/envoy-cache-ext/README.md

 The filter needs to at least return the correct `Filter..Status` value (which are different) and post the upstream response only in the Leader case.

 #### Key building

 The key is built in the filter itself.
-It is a simple concatenation of the host and path.
+It is a simple concatenation of the host and path with a delimiter.
+The delimiter can be reconsidered in the future, as invalid delimiter choice opens up a range of attack vectors by altering the cache key by changing one of these components to resemble a part of the other.

 ### Cache

 The cache itself is implemented in the `RingBufferCache` class in [cache.cc](ring-cache/cache.cc).
 It provides a simple public API that the filter can use to utilize the caching functionality.

-The cache uses bounded memory to store responses which can be se by the `capacity` parameter.
+The cache uses bounded memory to store responses which can be set by the `capacity` parameter.
 It doesn't take into account the inflight coalesced responses at this point, which is a limitation that could be removed in the future, at the cost of some added complexity.